 Colorado natives will tell you, the state has changed a lot in the past few years.
 Colorado is now the second-fastest growing state in the nation.
 Sure, we all have our gripes about increased traffic both on the highways and in the backcountry.
 But few states attract so many people with an interest and common appreciation for the outdoors.
 Just about every other car has a roof rack carrying a bike, kayak, fly rod, skis, tent or some combination thereof.
 Don’t believe us?
 In 2014, wildlife and outdoor recreation accounted for $34.5 billion in total economic impact to the state.
 That’s a lot of moolah.

 Not only do Coloradans spend their time and money on the outdoors, they also value giving back.
 Whether it’s funding conservation efforts through the sale of hunting and fishing licenses, volunteering or supporting a conservation organization — Coloradan’s are serious about protecting wildlife and wild places.
 Colorado Parks and Wildlife relies on over 6,000 volunteers to get their hands dirty building trails, helping with fish spawning or teaching hunter education.
 There’s literally hundreds of local conservation groups that work to protect and better the Colorado outdoors for the next generation.

-So while you break bread with friends and family this Thanksgiving, be grateful you live in such an amazing state surrounded by some pretty awesome people.
-While you’re at it, bring some leftovers and get some fresh air on Black Friday — enjoy free admission to Colorado’s state parks on November 25.
+So while you break bread with friends and family this Thanksgiving, be grateful you live in such an amazing state surrounded by some pretty awesome people!

-Mike DelliVeneri is a digital marketing specialist with Colorado Parks and Wildlife.
+Article by Mike DelliVeneri.
+Mike is a digital marketing specialist with Colorado Parks and Wildlife.